 Hagen Engler has co-written, ghost-written and edited more than 12 books.
 He can peel a naartjie in one go, survive an extra-hot bunny chow, and drink all day while the Proteas occupy the crease at the Wanderers.
 So you see now.

-Máire Fisher is the author of the novel Birdseye.
+Máire Fisher is the author of the novels Birdseye and The Enumerations.
 A writer and editor, she is a member of The Grail Writing Retreats and her work has been published in anthologies and on various websites.
 She lives in Fish Hoek with her husband and two sons.

 Craig Foster is an award-winning filmmaker and avid naturalist.
 His filmmaking career has spanned three decades and he has received more than 60 international awards, including the Golden Panda, the ‘Oscar’ of natural history filmmaking.
 He grew up foraging and diving on the Cape Peninsula and for the past eight years he has pledged to dive in the kelp forest 365 times a year.
 Craig has worked closely with some of the world’s top kelp forest biologists, archaeologists, anthropologists and san rock art experts.
 He also spent many years studying with master San bushmen trackers in the Kalahari and it is from these experiences that he formed his underwater tracking method.
 This is his fourth book.